Georgia DUI Penalties, Consequences, GA D.U.I. Laws 2021

 As of July 1, 2008, a DUI Georgia felony occurs if that driver is convicted in a DUI case of her or his 4th DUI offense within a 10-year time span.
 The ten years is measured by dates-of-arrest.
 Such crimes carry up to 5 years in prison, many thousands of dollars for fines and surcharges, and a crippling driver's license revocation.

+Georgia DUI consequences.
 Unfortunately, most of the web surfers are looking up sobriety test information about their likely blood alcohol level after being arrested for DUI (driving under the influence).
 Georgia is among the very toughest states in America when it comes to lifetime punishment for drunk driving.
-This article is a primer about "staying within the legal alcohol limit in Georgia?"
+This article on GA DUI Laws 2021 is a primer about "staying within the legal alcohol limit in Georgia?"

-How the Georgia alcohol limit has changed.
 Others are checking GA BAC limit and their possible levels for types of alcohol like beer, wine, or vodka before going out for an evening of drinking alcohol.
-The adult Georgia alcohol driving limit has changed over the past 35 years from 0.15 grams percent, to 0.12 grams percent and then to 0.10 grams percent, before being lowered to 0.08 grams percent in 2001.
+The adult Georgia alcohol driving limit has changed over the past 40 years from 0.15 grams percent to 0.12 grams percent and then to 0.10 grams percent, before being lowered to 0.08 grams percent in 2001.

 By checking a blood alcohol calculator, an Internet search MAY help an alcohol researcher determine his or her Georgia DUI BAC level.
 In alerting drinkers to limit consumption to 1 drink per day, Consumer Reports graphically displayed how the size and shape of different wine glasses misleads many imbibers into drinking "doubles" or "triple" standard drinks.